Kuan Yin Temple

 Izumo Taishakyo Mission

-Across the river, this Shintō shrine was built by Japanese immigrants in 1906.
-It was confiscated during WWII by the city and wasn’t...
+This Shintō shrine was built by Japanese immigrants in 1906.
+It was confiscated during WWII by the city and wasn’t returned to the...

 This is a humble shop alongside Nuʻuanu Stream.
 It is worth fighting Chinatown’s snarled traffic just for its famous manapua (steamed...